John Karcis: Coaching career

 After his playing career ended, Karcis attended Slippery Rock State Teachers College where he received sufficient credits to become a high school teacher.
 In August 1940, he was hired as a teacher and coach at Pitcairn High School in Pitcairn, Pennsylvania.

 In July 1942, Karcis was hired as the backfield coach of the Detroit Lions.
 After the Lions lost the first three games of the 1942 season, team owner Fred L. Mandel Jr. fired head coach Bill Edwards and two of his assistants.
 Karcis was selected by Mandel to replace Edwards as head coach.
 Karcis was unable to turn the Lions around, as they lost the remaining eight games of the 1942 season, closing with a 0–11 record.
 Under Karcis, the Lions were shut out three times and failed to score more than seven points in a game.
 After the 1942 season, the Lions did not renew Karcis' contract.

 In October 1943, Karcis signed with the New York Giants, seeking to make a comeback as a player at age 33.
 He took a two-month leave of absence from his work as an inspector with the American Bridge Company in Pennsylvania.
 To supplement his income, he also took a job working afternoons and evenings at a New York war plant.
 He appeared in eight games for the Giants in 1943, tallying 93 rushing yards on 31 carries (3.0 yards per carry).

 In April 1945, Karcis was hired as the football coach at North Catholic High School in the Troy Hill neighborhood of Pittsburgh.
 He remained at North Catholic through the 1949 season.
 He returned to coaching in 1957 as the football coach for West Deer High School.
-He coached the West Deer football team for three years, compiling a 9-21 record.
+He coached the West Deer football team for three years, compiling a 9–21 record.
 At the end of the 1959 season, he resigned his post at West Deer to join the New Kensington school system.
 He worked as a math teacher at New Kensington High School.

 Family, later years and legacy

 Karcis married Frances Taylor, the daughter of John T. Taylor who managed the U.S. Olympic swim teams at the 1924 and 1928 Summer Olympics.
-Karcis and his wife had to daughters, Alice (born c.
+Karcis and his wife had two daughters, Alice (born c.
 1938) and Joan (born c.
 1941).

 Karcis was inducted into the Beaver County Sports Hall of Fame.

 Karcis died in 1973, age 64, at Presbyterian University Hospital in Pittsburgh.
 He had been admitted to the hospital for cancer treatment.